ajohnson132490/project-partners/README.md

 4-11-2020 1.036: The search bar now partially works.
 It can locate users, but getting it to find projects is proving to be more difficult.

 Passwords need to be stored in a more secure way than plain text, a hash system is more standard.

+7-3-2021: Created a new branch to develop the instant messaging feature, which I believe will be the hardest part.
+Currently following some tutorials to learn AJAX, which is a lot of fun.
+Once messaging is figured out, I will revamp profiles in such a way that increases password security, allows users to friend one another, and shows your friends list.
+New databases will also need to be created, as I have stopped paying for the project partners domain, and cancelled my subscription for the database and hosting.
+I was unaware that I could develop the site locally, with a local server and database, then launch it when I'm done.
+How foolish.
+Also, IM work branch won't have any version numbers until I've gone beyone just learning how IM works, and have moved into implementation.